praj2408/FIN-SIGHT-AGENTS-SUITE-/README.md

 ├── venv/                    # Virtual environment for the project.
 ├── .env                     # Environment variables for API keys and other configurations.
 ├── agents.py                # Defines various agents like financial analyst, research analyst, and investment advisor.
 These agents use tools like ScrapingAnt, Serper API, and Yahoo Finance for data analysis.
-├── FinAgents_Suite.py       # Main Streamlit interface to access the whole app.
+├── FinSight Agents_Suite.py       # Main Streamlit interface to access the whole app.
 ├── README.md                # Project's README file.
 ├── requirements.txt         # Lists all the dependencies required for the project.
 └── tasks.py                 # Contains predefined tasks for stock analysis, financial analysis, filings analysis, and investment recommendations.
 Each task leverages the multi-agent system for comprehensive analysis.